Is Your FactoryTalk SE HMI Server healthy?

 IT/OT convergence is a step that Rockwell Automation is leading to stop this breakdown between technical services and to have a base platform for IT/OT to work better side by side.
 Their idea of Integrated platforms that their connected enterprise offers that can boost productivity along with product quality, especially for manufacturing and industrial OEM application.
 The connected enterprise and the internet of things is the coming future so the time to get a base understanding is now rather than later.

-Well the truth to the matter is that most industries can’t afford to simply shutdown their equipment and upgrade that equipment especially if it has been running well for many years.
+Well, the truth to the matter is that most industries can’t afford to simply shut down their equipment and upgrade that equipment especially if it has been running well for many years.
 Most industries are waiting to do this type of move when they get newer equipment installed.

-This is still a great time to get ready or get an understanding of this approach so that in coming years as it gets implemented, we are not put in a position of culture shock.
+This is still a great time to get ready or get an understanding of this approach so that in the coming years as it gets implemented, we are not put in a position of culture shock.

-Is there options to check proper HMI server health?
+Are there options to check proper HMI server health?

-Actually there are several best practice methods that most people do not use or do not even know about which again I say that it not their fault because the problem is derived from the breakdown between IT/OT.
+Actually, there are several best practice methods that most people do not use or do not even know about which again I say that it not their fault because the problem is derived from the breakdown between IT/OT.
 These practices have been around for years and are proven methods to check for errors and give you a point of reference to fix the errors that are found.

 One of these practices is to check the diagnostic viewer on the bottom of an RSView Studio application.
 This will show you all activity that the server is doing whether it is an error, a caution, or a good transition.